 To that end, today we will be focusing on 3 popular single plant hydroponic systems that are cheap, easy to use and highly productive.
 These are a favorite with our customers and we are happy to share them with you as well.

 Before we get started, here are a few general notes to keep in mind for all of the systems below.

--All systems require the use of food safe black buckets such as the one featured here.
+-All systems require the use of food safe black buckets, lids, and media.
 This is very important as these buckets will not leach the saline from the nutrients and the light proof black color prevents mold and algae growth.

 -All systems use special blue tinted tubing for water level gauges.
 This is to prevent algae growth while still allowing for visual identification of water levels.

 -All systems typically require a water pH of 5.5-6.5 depending on individual plant needs.

 The DIY Drip is an inexpensive new take on an industry classic.
 Using two black buckets and a clever air powered water delivery manifold, this system uses a low powered air pump to water the plant from the top down using it’s own catch basin as a reservoir.
 Depending on your plants needs, these units can be run on a timer for timed irrigation or left running with free flowing media for heavy feeding plants.

 The DWC Bucket has earned an industry wide reputation as one of the highest performing single plant systems out there.
 It is simple to use and like the DIY Drip above, requires just a single air pump to power.
 Just attach an air stone to your pump with a little tubing and drop it into the bucket.
 Next, place your rooted clone or seedling in one of the bucket lids (available in 6” 8” and 10”) with some clay media and set aside.